 I am participating in #TheReadingQuest readathon, which is hosted by Aentee @Read At Midnight.
 She created this bingo-board-type readathon that incorporates Game elements like different characters with varying quests, side quests and a fun leveling system.
 The readathon runs from Sunday 13th August until Sunday 10th September.
-You NEED to check out Antee’s original post (linked above) for all the important details, rules, and enter the sign up (which is open until the start of the readathon).
-Credit for the character in my ID Card goes to the lovely CW @Read, Think, Ponder, whom provided antee with the beautiful character art for the readathon.
+You NEED to check out Antee’s original post (linked above) for all the important details, the rules, and enter the sign up (which is open until the start of the readathon).
+Credit for the character in my ID Card goes to the lovely CW @Read, Think, Ponder, who provided antee with the beautiful character art for the readathon.
 Credit for the Quest Board and background to my ID Card goes to Aentee.

 Very briefly explained, we have this Quest Board.
 The character you choose to start with determines where you start.
-Once you finish all five quests on your first characters’ path (in no particular order), you can move on to another characters.
+Once you finish all five quests on your first characters’ path (in no particular order), you can move on to another character.
 In the middle there are nine side quests which you can complete at any moment.

 I decided to be a mage and these are my main TBR books.
 Don’t they look nice?
 I’m actually really excited for all of them.
 Fingers crossed I’ll get around to finishing each one!
 (Ps.
 I know re-reads aren’t allowed I’ve just never read Harry Potter or Percy Jackson before.
 I’m one of those people.)